Using a PowerShell Script to Add a Printer Driver by IP

 get-printer |Out-Printer -Name $deviceName

-This last bit uses the get-printer cmdlet to grab a list of all printers on your system and sends this list to the new printer, just to show that it’s set up and ready to go.
+This last bit uses the get-printer cmdlet to show a list of all printers on your system and sends this list to the new printer, just to show that it’s set up and ready to be used.

 Related guide: How to AirPrint from iOS to a shared printer on Windows 11/10